 Rapidly accelerate the transition to zero-emissions vehicles

 The Governor or General Assembly should follow Washington State’s lead in setting an aspirational target for 100% of new light-duty vehicles registered in the state to be Zero-Emissions Vehicles (ZEV) by 2030.
 The State should align ZEV purchase incentives and infrastructure planning with this target.
-Analysis shows that on-road gasoline consumption is the largest source of GHG emissions in Maryland and rapidly transitioning to light-duty ZEVs is one of Maryland’s best opportunities to make progress toward its 60x31 goal.
+In order to do so state incentives for individual owners to purchase EVs should be ended; rebates and other incentives for cars should be focused on super-users, public-use vehicles like taxis, lower income people forced to live far from work by the cost of housing, small businesses that have high travel needs associated with the work, etc. New approaches, such as incentives for community-based organizations to own EVs for areas with high densities of low-income households.
+Analysis shows that on-road gasoline consumption is the largest source of GHG emissions in Maryland and rapidly transitioning to light-duty ZEVs and focusing on super-users are two of Maryland’s best opportunities to make progress toward its 60x31 goal.
+Focus on super-users will incentives several times the CO2 reduction per dollar of rebate than incentivizing a typical personal vehicle that is used 15,000 miles per year.

 By the end of 2022, MDE should adopt the Advanced Clean Cars II (ACC II) standards - following the lead of other Section 177 States - that accelerate ZEV sales percentages starting with model year 2026 and ramp up to achieve 100% ZEV sales share for new cars by 2035.

 The Maryland Clean Energy Center (MCEC, the state’s “Green Bank”) should work with public and private entities to offer low-interest, government-backed loans to guarantee that the monthly cost of owning a ZEV is always lower than the monthly cost of owning a comparable internal combustion engine vehicle (ICEV) (for vehicles and owners that meet certain requirements).
 Several light-duty and medium- and heavy-duty ZEVs already have lower monthly costs of ownership than comparable ICEVs when federal tax credits are included, so state incentives are not needed to make some ZEVs the lowest-cost option.
 For other ZEV models, modest state incentives may be needed to reduce the monthly cost of ownership below that of comparable ICEVs.
 State incentives can be phased-out as ZEVs get closer to purchase price parity with ICEVs and achieve a lower monthly cost of ownership without state support.
 These “lowest cost guaranteed” loans should be available for purchasing light-, medium-, and heavy-duty vehicles and charging equipment.
 For heavy-duty vehicles, substantial state incentives may be needed for ZEVs to have lower monthly cost of ownership than ICEVs, especially for fleet vehicles that are turned over every few years.
 MCEC should work with the General Assembly to secure an appropriate amount of funding for this comprehensive loan program, which could become the state’s primary financing mechanism for helping Marylanders reduce household and business costs while significantly improving air quality.
+Special lease approaches for households with incomes less than the Maryland median should be developed – such as reducing lease amounts for participating in vehicle-to-grid pilot programs and other demand response initiatives.

 MDE should adopt the Advanced Clean Truck rule - following the lead of CA, CT, MA, ME, NJ, NY, OR, VT, and WA - to require manufacturers to increase the sale of zero-emission trucks and school buses.
 The state should also coordinate with the other states in the Mid-Atlantic and New England region to seek consistency in applying the regulations, conducting infrastructure planning, and incentivizing the purchase of qualifying vehicles.